-Below the impressive peak named Punta Rossa, one of the most difficult summits of Bavella Group, defining to the East the Chain of Sgio Agostino, is rising a fine reddish buttress 250 m. high, overlooking the road D268 Solenzara - Col de Bavella: it's Punta A Biciartula.
+Below the impressive peak named Punta Rossa, one of the most difficult summits of Bavella Massif, defining to the East the Chain of Sgio Agostino, is rising a fine reddish buttress 250 m. high, overlooking the road D268 running from Solenzara to Col de Bavella: it's Punta A Biciartula.
 The name "Biciartula" - a Corsican dialect word meaning "lizard" - is due to a natural huge lizard's head sculpted on the upper part of the buttress.
 Punta A Biciartula appears like a beautiful orange spur of pure “Bavella” granite, facing South-East; on this cliff extraordinarily carved two superb “moderne” routes had been realized by two teams from Marsiglia in the years 2000 and 2001.
 Different and variuos climbing ways on this rock absolutely magnificent, from the slabs in sheer adherence to the peculiar and vertical carved “tafoni”, involving quite an exciting climb.

 Getting ThereRoad access to Col de Bavella

 - From Bastia (Corsica eastern coast) follow the RN 198 towards Solenzara; less then 1 km. before Solenzara turn to right and follow the road D268 to Bavella Pass (km.
 130 from Bastia).

 - From Aiaccio (Corsica western coast) follow the RN 196 to Petreto, then the road N852 towards Aullene, reaching Quenza and Zonza (km.
 90 from Aiaccio).
 From here follow the D268 to Col de Bavella.

 Road access from Col de Bavella to Punta A Biciartula